cloverdx/cloverdx-server-docker/README.md

 This feature is enabled by default in the container, not in vanilla CloverDX Server.
 It can be enabled/disabled via the ``configuration.autoimport.file`` configuration property.

+Additionally, during the first startup the container also automatically imports configuration from each of the automatically created sandboxes (see   section [Sandboxes](#sandboxes) above).
+In each sandbox there can be a ``sandbox_configuration.xml`` file that can contain sandbox-related configuration entities (schedules, event listeners, data services, job config properties).
+See [documentation](https://doc.cloverdx.com/latest/server/sandbox-config-import.html) for more details.
+This simplifies deployment of sandbox content and related configuration.

 ## License

 To activate CloverDX Server, the container by default searches for a license file (text file containing the license key itself) in the ``conf/license.dat`` path in the mounted volume.